Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Results: GRN Inference

-In \hyperref[tab:sparsity_fdr_complete]{Table \ref*{tab:sparsity_fdr_complete}}, we compare the False Discovery Rate (FDR) of each method at three threshold settings using the ChIP-Atlas reference GRN.
-Compared to GENIE3, PerturbODE has a lower FDR at medium and high threshold levels, while its FDR is slightly higher at the low threshold level.
+In \hyperref[tab:sparsity_fdr_complete]{Table \ref*{tab:sparsity_fdr_complete}}, we compare the False Discovery Rate (FDR) of each method at three threshold settings using the ChIP-Atlas reference GRN, which provides highly reliable ground truth for absent regulatory interactions.
+We computed the FDR using all $223$ genes shared between TF Atlas and ChIP-Atlas to maximize the number of non-interaction edges.
+Compared to GENIE3, PerturbODE has a lower FDR at medium and high thresholds, while its FDR is slightly higher at the low threshold.
 PerturbODE comfortably outperforms DCDFG at all sparsity levels.
-The FDRs of NO-TEARS and NO-TEARS-LR could not be obtained as they predict close to empty graphs with their predicted edges not being in the ChIP-Atlas.
+The FDRs for NO-TEARS and NO-TEARS-LR could not be computed because both methods inferred nearly empty graphs over the set of genes present in ChIP-Atlas.

-\paragraph{PerturbODE uncovers biologically meaningful gene network structure from its latent GRN modules.} We directly interpret PerturbODE's gene modules trained on the TF Atlas dataset.
+\paragraph{PerturbODE uncovers biologically meaningful gene network structure from its latent GRN modules.} We directly interpret PerturbODE's gene modules inferred from the TF Atlas dataset.
 Each module represents a set of gene-to-gene interactions derived from the model’s $A$ and $B$ matrices (\hyperref[eq:ode]{Equation \ref*{eq:ode}}), capturing upstream regulators and downstream targets.
 The most statistically significant modules recover known developmental GRNs, including those involved in anterior-posterior axis specification and trophoblast/vascular lineage induction.
 Our gene set enrichment analysis (GSEA) reveals a strong alignment of the modules with pathways involved in angiogenesis, fluid stress response, and early embryonic development.
 See Appendix \ref{sec:gene_enrichment} for the full analysis.